 Constant maintenance will allow you to properly pull off the look because it does require clean and extremely tight lines.

 This is one particular style that does not look good once the hair begins to grow out.
 With the chinstrap style, you are going to be shaving and grooming your facial hair every other day at a minimum.

-It can be an incredibly flattering an manly look for most men who have the right shape of face and are committed to putting in the time that it takes to pull this look off.
-Be sure to keep it trimmed every other day and always apply a first-rate beard oil or beard balm.
+It can be an incredibly flattering and manly look for most men who have the right shape of the face and are committed to putting in the time that it takes to pull this look off.